 The lender requires a credit score of at least 620, but it will look at other life and personal financial factors when looking at loan approval.
 Upstart does have an origination fee and a late payment fee, but you can check what rate you’ll receive for free and without damaging your credit score.

-The APR from Upstart can go up to 35.99%, but it’s still a great option for those with shorter or weaker credit histories.
+The APR from Upstart ranges from 8.94%–35.99%, but it’s still a great option for those with shorter or weaker credit histories.

 * The full range of available rates varies by state.
 The average 3-year loan offered across all lenders using the Upstart Platform will have an APR of 19% and 36 monthly payments of $35 per $1,000 borrowed.
 There is no down payment and no prepayment penalty.
 Average APR is calculated based on 3-year rates offered in the last 1 month.
 Your APR will be determined based on your credit, income, and certain other information provided in your loan application.
 Not all applicants will be approved. ** Estimated savings are calculated based on the credit profiles of all loans originated by Upstart-powered lenders using the Upstart Platform as of April 1, 2019 in which the funds were used for credit card refinancing.
 Estimated savings are calculated by deriving current credit card APR using minimum monthly payment and 1% of the principal balance.
 The estimated credit card APR is then compared to the accepted loan to determine median savings per borrower.
 To evaluate savings on a loan you are considering, it is important to compare your actual APR from your existing debt to the APR offered on the Upstart Platform.
 More than 303,000 loans have been originated on the Upstart platform as of July 1, 2019.
 Images are not actual customers, but their stories are real. † If you accept your loan by 5pm EST (not including weekends or holidays), you will receive your funds the next business day.
 Loans used to fund education related expenses are subject to a 3 business day wait period between loan acceptance and in accordance with federal law. ‡ While most of our borrowers opt for automated recurring payment for ease of use, we also accept payments by check or one time electronic payments.
 Borrowers have the flexibility to choose the repayment method that works best for them.
 9 out of 10 Upstart users surveyed internally reported that they would recommend Upstart. †† When you check your rate, we check your credit report.
 This initial (soft) inquiry will not affect your credit score.
 If you accept your rate and proceed with your application, we do another (hard) credit inquiry that will impact your credit score.
 If you take out a loan, repayment information will be reported to the credit bureaus. § Your loan amount will be determined based on your credit, income, and certain other information provided in your loan application.
 Not all applicants will qualify for the full amount.
 Loans are not available in West Virginia or Iowa.
 The minimum loan amount in MA is $7,000.
 The minimum loan amount in Ohio is $6,000.
 The minimum loan amount in NM is $5,100.
 The minimum loan amount in GA is $3,100.

 Lightstream is part of the lending arm of SunTrust Bank — the bank BB&T is merging with.
 This lender has been focused on providing great loans to those with excellent credit.
-As such, applicants are required to have a credit score of at least 660, but the APR can be as low as 5.95%.
+As such, applicants are required to have a credit score of at least 660, but APRs range from 2.49%–19.99%.
 On top of that, you can also borrow a significant sum of up to $100,000.

 This lender also does a good job of offering other incentives for those interested in its loans.
 There are no fees and LightStream guarantees to beat competitors’ rates by 0.10% if you show proof of approval.
 Applications for a LightStream loan can also be done entirely online making it very convenient.
 For those with excellent credit and need to borrow a larger sum, LightStream is certainly a good option.